Automatic Man

 Automatic Man was an American rock band from San Francisco.
-Consisting of well-respected musicians of diverse backgrounds within the rock, funk and jazz communities of the mid-1970s, Automatic Man played progressive rock and space rock.
+Consisting of well-respected musicians of diverse backgrounds within the rock, funk, and jazz communities of the mid-1970s, Automatic Man played progressive rock and space rock.

-Despite a well-reviewed 1976 eponymous début on Island Records and a lone charting single, 1976's "My Pearl", which reached No. 97 on the Billboard Hot 100., the line-up of Automatic Man was not cohesive.
-After a second album entitled Visitors, they disbanded in 1977, retaining a small but very loyal, global cult following.
+Automatic Man had one charting single with Island Records, "My Pearl", which debuted in 1976 and reached No. 97 on the Billboard Hot 100.
+The band's line-up, however, was not cohesive.
+After a second album entitled Visitors, Automatic Man disbanded in 1977.
+Both of the band's albums were reissued on CD in 2004, 28 years after their disbandment.

-With both releases being reissued on CD in 2004 after 28 years of only being available in vinyl format and with the advent of the internet, Automatic Man are being rediscovered and roundly praised for their genre-defying, boundary-breaking musical sound and unique lyrics.

 Formation

-Automatic Man formed in San Francisco around 1975 when drummer Michael Shrieve decided to quit Santana to explore other musical avenues.
-That led him to work with ex-Traffic/Spencer Davis group singer/keyboardist Steve Winwood, percussionist Stomu Yamashta, and synthesizer player Klaus Schulze on the Go album, an album of experimental progressive rock that had been released by Island Records a year later.
-Pat Thrall was approached by Michael Shrieve in 1975 to audition for a band he was forming with Todd Cochran.
+Automatic Man formed in San Francisco around 1975 after Michael Shrieve left his role as drummer with the band Santana to explore other musical avenues.
+Following his departure, Shrieve worked with Traffic and Spencer Davis Group singer/keyboardist Steve Winwood, percussionist Stomu Yamashta, and synthesizer player Klaus Schulze on the Go album, an experimental progressive rock album that had been released by Island Records a year later.
+Pat Thrall was approached by Shrieve in 1975 to audition for a band he was forming with Todd Cochran.